Board Of Directors

 GLELC's newest board member, Benjamin Houston is a graduate of University of Michigan Law School and has been a solo practitioner in Detroit for the past five years.
 During that time he has also functioned as of counsel to the Great Lakes Environmental Law Center and worked with GLELC on various matters ranging from oil and gas litigation to Detroit environmental justice issues.
 Currently, he is pursuing a degree in law librarianship at the University of Michigan School of Information.

 Jim is an avid lover of the outdoors and environmental protection, and spends as much time as he can outside.
 Jim received his undergraduate degree from the University of Michigan, class of 2005, and law degree from the Wayne State University Law School, class of 2009, where he took virtually every environmental law course offered and served as President of the Environmental Law Society.
-He currently practices law regarding federal energy matters for a major electric and gas utility company.
+He actively practiced law regarding federal energy matters for a major electric and gas utility company for many years before working as an environmental professional focusing on environmental regulation and strategy.
 He resides in Ann Arbor, Michigan with his wife and daughter.
-When not with his wife and daughter, Jim enjoys riding his bicycle, martial arts, cooking, and a good beer, cocktail, or whiskey.
+When not with his wife and daughter, Jim enjoys riding his bicycle, martial arts, cooking, and a good glass of wine, beer, or whisky.